Battle of the Yalu River (1894): Initial contact and engagement

 As the Japanese ships opened fire, Jiyuan turned and fled, followed by Guangjia.
 Jiyuan was hit only once, while Guangjia became lost, ran aground, and was scuttled a few days later by its own crew.
 Some sources also say Jiyuan collided with Yangwei, causing her sinking.

 The Japanese had intended to swing the flying division around the right flank of the Chinese line in an encirclement, but the timely arrival of the Kuang Ping and Pingyuan, along with the torpedo boats Fu Lung (built at Schichau) and Choi Ti (a Yarrow-built vessel), diverted this maneuver.

 The Japanese fast cruisers veered to port and were then dispatched by Admiral Itoh to go to the assistance of Hiei, Saikyō Maru and Akagi, which had been unable to keep up with the main line, and had then been engaged by the left-hand vessels of the Chinese line when Saikyō Maru tried to finish off the beached Yangwei.

-At 15:20, the severely crippled and burning Zhiyuan tried to ram Naniwa (Chinese source says Yoshino) but failed.
+At 3:20 pm, the severely crippled and burning Zhiyuan tried to ram Naniwa (Chinese source says Yoshino) but failed.
 She sank along with her captain, Deng Shichang.

-The Japanese fleet's more reliable, better-maintained ordnance and overwhelming superiority in rapid-firing guns gave it tactical advantage over the Beiyang Fleet, which fought with limited stocks, consisting of older foreign ammunition and shoddy domestic products.
+The Japanese fleet's more reliable, better-maintained ordnance and overwhelming superiority in rapid-firing guns gave it a tactical advantage over the Beiyang Fleet, which fought with limited stocks, consisting of older foreign ammunition and shoddy domestic products.
 Japanese shells set four Chinese vessels ablaze, destroying three.
 However, firefighting was well organized on the Chinese vessels.
 For example, Laiyuan burned severely, yet kept firing.
 Dingyuan stayed afloat and had casualties of 14 dead and 25 wounded.
-A total of about 850 Chinese sailors were lost in the battle with 500 wounded.
+A total of about 850 Chinese sailors were killed in the battle, with 500 wounded.

 The Chinese severely damaged four Japanese warships and lightly damaged two others.
-Japanese losses were roughly 180 killed, and 200 wounded.
+Japanese losses were roughly 180 killed and 200 wounded.
 The Japanese flagship Matsushima suffered the worst single-ship loss, with more than 100 dead or wounded after being hit by a heavy Chinese round.
 Hiei was severely damaged and retired from the conflict; Akagi suffered from heavy fire, with great loss of life.
 Saikyō Maru, the converted liner, urged on by Admiral Kabayama Sukenori despite its lack of offensive armament, had been hit by four 12-inch (305 mm) shells and was left sailing virtually out of control as a result.